Codecademy/docs/content/java/concepts/treemap/treemap.md

 While the structure of a `TreeMap` is more orderly, it comes as a tradeoff with speed in comparison to a `HashMap`.
 In [Big-O notation](https://www.codecademy.com/resources/docs/general/big-o-notation), most `HashMap` operations run in amortized **O(1)** time; they are generally more time-efficient.
 Most `TreeMap` operations run in **O(log(n))** time and the `TreeMap` is generally more space-efficient due to its dynamic allocation of memory per value added.

 > **Note:** Complexity is a crucial factor when determining what structure to implement.
-You would want to aim for a `HashMap` for faster operations over data.
+For faster operations over data, aim for a `HashMap`.
 For structured and sorted operations on data, it's best to stick to a `TreeMap`.

 ## Syntax